Brazil at the World Cup: full history and record

 Last updated

-Brazil holds the record as the most successful nation in FIFA World Cup history, winning 5 titles from 22 tournament appearances between 1930 and 2022.
-The Seleção has an impressive overall record of 75 wins, 20 draws, and 19 losses from 114 matches, scoring 234 goals while conceding just 106.
+Brazil holds the record as the most successful nation in World Cup history, winning five titles across 22 tournament appearances from 1930 to 2022.
+The Seleção has played 114 World Cup matches, winning 75, drawing 20, and losing just 19, with an impressive goal difference of +128 (234 goals for, 106 against).

 Frequently asked questions